Student Transformative Learning Record: How STLR Works

-- Propose your own Transformative Learning Student Project tied to one of UCO's tenets (beyond Discipline Knowledge), find a faculty/staff supervisor who is STLR-trained or willing to go through STLR training, do your project, submit your project artifact, receive feedback, and push that to your ePortfolio (see all TL student project expectations).
+- Ask the supervisor of your existing out-of-class project to STLR-tag it.
+Or, propose your own Transformative Learning Student Project tied to one of UCO's tenets (beyond Discipline Knowledge), find a faculty/staff supervisor who is STLR-trained or willing to go through STLR training, do your project, submit your project artifact, receive feedback, and push that to your ePortfolio (see all TL student project expectations).
 OR, you may be able to find a faculty/staff that already has a STLR project, and apply to join in!

 - Let us know you're interested in STLR training.
 There are limited spots for these two, three-hour modules (stipend available), so priority may be given based on college dean or department chair selection.

-- Once trained, submit your TL Student Project proposal, if you agree to supervisor project expectations; or let us know about your STLR-tagged events, groups, or class assignments using this online form (available to trained faculty/staff with UCO login).
+- Once trained, submit your TL Student Project proposal, if you agree to supervisor project expectations; or let us know about your class assignments, events, student groups, or already-existing out-of-class projects using these online forms (available to trained faculty/staff with UCO login).